Are debit cards protected from fraud?

 But when you report your debit card as lost or stolen is important.
 That’s because the amount that you may be liable for increases with time.

-Some debit cards have $0 fraud liability, which means you’re not responsible for unauthorized charges if your card is lost or stolen.
+Some debit cards have $0 liability for unauthorized charges, which means if your card is lost or stolen, you will not be responsible for charges you did not authorize.
 But you should still report a lost or stolen card as soon as you can.

 As soon as you notice that your debit card is lost or stolen—or a fraudulent charge has been made—don’t wait to take action.
 It’s important to contact your financial institution immediately to report potential fraud.